 Disruptions in Supply Chain Management

 COVID-19 transformed supply chains across various industries.
 In particular, the manufacturing field bears substantial financial losses.
 The coronavirus outbreak in China, Bangladesh, and Mexico, which are among the main manufacturing centers, profoundly affected the sector.
 Thus, if you have a startup that provides software development services in manufacturing, the crisis might lead to shortages, delays, and changes in product quality.
 Contact LITSLINK, and our software experts will answer any of your queries.

 How Can Startups Prepare for Economic Crisis?

-There are five steps to be considered by startups to address their pain points during the global recession.
+The coming economic crisis must be one of the top reasons why startups fail on the global market.
+But there are five steps to be considered by entrepreneurs to address their pain points during the global recession.
 Organizing live business meetings, allowing employees to work remotely, ensuring your workers have healthcare benefits, finding alternative payment methods, and solving logistics challenges are just a few measures you can undertake to mitigate risks and ensure your business is on track.
 So, let’s go into more detail and discuss the most effective ways to manage the upcoming crisis!

 1. Organize Online Conferences